 ‘Ripple Effect’ Road Safety campaign kicks off in Northland

 The Northland public and visitors alike will be exposed to a new regional road safety education campaign which was launched on Monday 19th October 2020.
 This hard hitting, emotionally evoked video production campaign called ‘The Ripple Effect’ is an extension of the One Tear Too Many campaign.

 read more …

-The Road Safety Team deliver projects, learning support, social marketing, events, courses, and overall coordination of road safety education in the Far North District.
+The Road Safety Team deliver projects, learning support, social marketing, events, courses, driving school, and overall coordination of road safety education in the Far North District.
 The team hold a range of skills around driver instruction, licensing, project planning, marketing, youth engagement and networking.

 Road Safety Education is grouped around 7 main themes: